Frank Church: Late political career

 In 1976, Church belatedly sought the Democratic nomination for president and announced his candidacy on March 18 from rustic Idaho City, his father's birthplace.
 Although he won primaries in Nebraska, Idaho, Oregon, and Montana, he withdrew in favor of the eventual nominee, former Georgia governor Jimmy Carter.
 Church remains the only Idahoan to win a major-party presidential primary election following the reforms of the McGovern–Fraser Commission.
 Prior to the primary elections of 1972, William Borah had won several contests in the 1936 Republican primaries.

 By June, Carter had the nomination sufficiently locked up and could take time to interview potential vice-presidential candidates.
 The pundits predicted that Church would be tapped to provide balance as an experienced senator with strong liberal credentials.
-Church promoted himself, persuading friends to intervene with Carter in his behalf.
+Church promoted himself, persuading friends to intervene with Carter on his behalf.
 If a quick choice had been required as in past conventions, Carter later recalled, he would probably have chosen Church.
 But the longer period for deliberation gave Carter time to worry about his compatibility with the publicity-seeking Church, who had a tendency to be long-winded.
 Instead, Carter invited Senators Edmund Muskie, John Glenn, and Walter Mondale to visit his home in Plains, Georgia, for personal interviews, while Church, Henry M. Jackson, and Adlai Stevenson III would be interviewed at the convention in New York.
 Of all the potential candidates, Carter found Mondale the most compatible.
 As a result, Carter selected Mondale as his running mate.

 In the late 1970s, Church was a leading congressional supporter of the Torrijos-Carter Treaties, which proposed to return the Panama Canal to Panama.
 The scheme proved to be widely unpopular in Idaho, and led to the formation of the "Anybody But Church" (ABC) committee, created by the National Conservative Political Action Committee (NCPAC), based in Washington, D.C.
 ABC and NCPAC had no formal connection with the 1980 Senate campaign of conservative Republican congressman Steve Symms, which permitted them, under former Federal election law, to spend as much as they could raise to defeat Church.

 Church lost his bid for a fifth term to Symms by less than one percent of the vote.
 His defeat was blamed on the activities of the Anybody But Church Committee and the national media's early announcement in Idaho of Republican presidential candidate Ronald Reagan's overwhelming win.
 These predictions were broadcast before polls closed statewide, specifically in the Pacific Time Zone in the north.
 Many believed that this caused many Democrats in the more politically moderate Idaho Panhandle to not vote at all.
 As of 2024, Church is the last Democrat to represent Idaho in the U.S. Senate.